Learning Resources - Secondary

 Scenario 3: The academy is required to move to a rota model, with different year groups on site, combining face-to-face teaching with remote education.
 This will either mean that only vulnerable children and young people, children of critical workers and students in years 10,11,12 and 13 will attend, or that only vulnerable children and young people will attend.

 Scenarios 1 and 2 - an individual or group of students needs to self-isolate

 Students will be able to access their weekly lessons through PowerPoints and other resources in the Remote Learning section of Student SharePoint.
 These will be updated every Monday, for the coming week.
 Click HERE to view our Student Sharepoint remote learning folder.

 Below is an example of how these resources will be saved.
 Students without access to IT or the internet will be sent home paper-based resources.

 In addition, students will be able to join their lesson “live”, according to their usual timetable, by joining the lessons on Microsoft Teams.
 They will be able to hear their teacher, and the lesson being delivered, and see their teacher’s screen.

 See below an example of how live lessons will appear in students’ Microsoft Teams Calendar, where they simply need to click “Join”.

 Students will be marked present, as normal, and can submit their work by emailing word processed work to their teacher or sending a picture of work they have done by hand.

 Scenario 3 - prioritised learners

-In this scenario, only vulnerable children and young people, children of critical workers and students in years 10,11,12, 13 will be taught on site, face to face, while students years 7-9 access “live lessons”, delivered by teachers, according to students’ usual timetables.
+In this scenario, only vulnerable children and young people, children of critical workers and students in years 10,11,12 and 13 will be taught on site, face to face, while students in years 7-9 access “live lessons”, delivered by teachers, according to students’ usual timetables.
 Alterntively, only vulnerable children and young people, children of critical workers will be taught on site, while all other students will access "live lessons", remotely, according to students' usual timetables.